-To Owen Wister, the unlikely inventor of the cowboy myth, the trail rider was “the last cavalier,” the savior of the Anglo-Saxon race
+To Owen Wister, the unlikely inventor of the cowboy legend, the trail rider was a survivor from the Middle Ages – “the last cavalier,” savior of the Anglo-Saxon race

 We think of the cowboy and of the open range as part and parcel of the American legend that spread eastward from the West during the nineteenth century.
 Yet the legend had not become national until the early twentieth century, and its principal literary architect was an Easterner to the core.
 The crucial event in its popular dissemination was The Virginian, a novel written by Owen Wister and published in 1902.
 Its success was instantaneous, large-scale, and enduring.
 Within four months it sold fifty thousand copies, and one hundred thousand in a little more than a year; it was reprinted fifteen times within seven months and nineteen times within the following eight years; fifteen more reprintings followed within a quarter of a century.
 Such different men as Theodore Roosevelt and Henry James praised it.
 In 1904 The Virginian was made into a play; in 1914 into a silent movie; in 1929 into a talking movie, with the then largely unknown Gary Cooper as the hero and Walter Huston as the villain; the movie launched Cooper’s career.

 The Virginian was, thus, an event in the history of American literature—but even more, an event in the history of American imagination.
 It fixed the framework of the Western story for good, certainly for the better part of the twentieth century: for it was within this frame that most Western stories, whether in print, on screen, or on television, were to be set again and again and again.